Eslam-Rizk/Elite-DriveGuard/README.md

 3. Compile and upload the firmware to the target device.
 4. Run the system and ensure proper functionality.

-## Usage

-To use the Elite Drive-guard system, follow these instructions:

-1. Power on the device and ensure all components are properly connected.
-2. Use the provided interface to interact with the system and access its features.
-3. Refer to the user manual for detailed instructions on configuring and customizing the system settings.

 ## Contributing